lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 # Identifiers {#oids}

-The AlgorithmIdentifier type is defined as follows:
+The AlgorithmIdentifier type is defined in {{!RFC5912}} as follows:

 ~~~
     AlgorithmIdentifier{ALGORITHM-TYPE, ALGORITHM-TYPE:AlgorithmSet} ::=